 camera.
 Building Christmas memories is something we live to do!
 Payment:

-remove them; my experiences there several years ago were terrible and there
+remove most info about them; my experiences there several years ago (2016-2017) were terrible and there

-are current reports on Facebook (2018) that their customer service still
+were reviews on Facebook in 2020 that their customer service still

 brief excerpts (you can go to Facebook to see the full reviews):

 If you go,